aristanetworks/openmgmt/docs/configuration/openconfig.md

 Per the GNMI specification, the default timestamp field of a notification message is set to be the time at which the value of the underlying data source changes or when the reported event takes place.
-In order to facilitate integration in environments oriented around polling style operations, an option to support overriding the timestamp field to the send-time is available. (as of 4.2x.y)
+In order to facilitate integration in legacy environments oriented around polling style operations, an option to support overriding the timestamp field to the send-time is available. (as of 4.27.0F)

 Overriding the timestamp to `send-time` is applicable to all STREAM and POLL subscriptions.